 The foundations of this digital-first strategy are not new.
 They were engrained even before pandemic shifts demanded digital solutions for remote work and a new era in customer experience.
 In fact, more than half of organizations (57%) have already adopted a digital-first strategy and 36% have plans to, according to Foundry's 2023 Digital Business Survey.
 For enterprise organizations with over 1,000 employees, 66% say they have already adopted a digital-first strategy and 29% have plans to.
 For small businesses of less than 1,000 employees, 49% have adopted a strategy and 41% are still in the planning stages.
 More than half of respondents (57%) are pursuing digital strategies to improve employee productivity and collaboration now that hybrid work environments are here to stay, up from 44% in 2021.
 Half of respondents (50%) are doing it to reduce costs and inefficiencies, up from 38% last year.
 Others expect digital transformation to create better customer experiences to keep up with expectations (45%), enable business agility/resiliency (41%) or improve security (40%).

-Today, digital initiatives have progressed from foundational elements, such as tech and skills assessments and security, have plans to adopt, a digital-first business strategy
+of organizations have adopted, or have plans to adopt, a digital-first business strategy